silentgameplays/Nocturne-Fix-Windows-10/README.md

 6. Run the game for the first time and configure keyboard settings (faster than waiting before running)
 7. (Optional) Intro requires old indeo codec to play,but they dont display using the fix if you have VLC player use it to play the intro,location C:\Games\Terminal Reality\Nocturne\video
+8.(Optional) On Windows Vista, Windows 7, Windows 8, Windows 8.1 and Windows 10, the Indeo video codec is integrated in the system but not registered.
+Open a command prompt ("Start" -> "Run..." -> type "cmd" or "command", click "OK") and execute the following commands :
+# First change directory (64 bit Windows only):
+* cd C:\Windows\SysWOW64
+# Register the .dll with this command :
+* regsvr32 ir50_32.dll
 Enjoy the classic!